Bird anatomy: Scales

 The rows of scutes on the anterior of the metatarsus can be called an "acrometatarsium" or "acrotarsium".

 Reticula are located on the lateral and medial surfaces (sides) of the foot and were originally thought to be separate scales.
 However, histological and evolutionary developmental work in this area revealed that these structures lack beta-keratin (a hallmark of reptilian scales) and are entirely composed of alpha-keratin.
 This, along with their unique structure, has led to the suggestion that these are actually feather buds that were arrested early in development.

-Rhamphotheca and podotheca
+Collectively, the scaly covering present on the foot of the birds is called podotheca.

+Herbst corpuscles and lore

 The bills of many waders have Herbst corpuscles which help them find prey hidden under wet sand, by detecting minute pressure differences in the water.
 All extant birds can move the parts of the upper jaw relative to the brain case.
 However, this is more prominent in some birds and can be readily detected in parrots.

 The region between the eye and bill on the side of a bird's head is called the lore.
 This region is sometimes featherless, and the skin may be tinted, as in many species of the cormorant family.

-The scaly covering present on the foot of the birds is called podotheca.